35percent/11tystarter/src/posts/garland-ct-2.md

   - Heygate
   - Monitoring
 ---
-At least four social housing units have been lost to Southwark from the showpiece replacement housing development built for Heygate estate residents, displaced by the estate’s demolition a decade ago.
+At least four social housing units have been lost from the showpiece replacement housing development built for Heygate estate residents, displaced by the estate’s demolition a decade ago.

 Garland Court, on Wansey St, at the Elephant and Castle, should have provided at least 16 new social rented homes for Heygate council tenants, who lost their homes to allow for the redevelopment of the estate as Elephant Park by the private developer, Lendlease.

 However, Land Registry documents reveal that nineteen of the 31 units are now privately owned, leaving just eleven for affordable housing.

 #### Affordable housing agreed with housing association

 Garland Court sits on what was a council owned carpark, just behind the former Walworth Town Hall.
 Southwark Council [resolved to sell this land to the Southern Housing Group in 2004](https://moderngov.southwark.gov.uk/Data/Executive/20041214/Agenda/Minutes.pdf), on the condition that 16 of the new homes should be social rented, with a further three homes being part-buy/part let